 Soseki was an unwanted child, given up for adoption in infancy and brought back into the family many years later, after his talents had become evident.
 He attended good schools in Tokyo and studied well; perhaps his background was privileged compared to the majority of the population, but he was never meant to be part of the elite.
 The path that was intended for him was that of an upper-middle-class specialist who would work himself to death in the service of his country, with a few modest domestic comforts as compensation.
 After graduating from university, he took a job teaching English in the countryside (an experience he later satirized in one of his novels).
 The school recommended him for a government fellowship to study abroad; he spent two years in England, mostly as a shut-in, finally reaching a state of nervous collapse and returning to Japan without even the written report that the government required.

-The trip, however, was not a failure: back in Japan, Soseki converted it into a teaching position at what is now Tokyo National University, also taking a second job at a nearby high school (his middle-class background showed in his pragmatic attitude toward money).
+The trip, however, was not a failure: back in Japan, Soseki converted it into a teaching position at what is now the University of Tokyo, also taking a second job at a nearby high school (his middle-class background showed in his pragmatic attitude toward money).
 He made up for his lack of immersion in Western culture by spending all of his time in England reading — he brought several hundred books back home, having spent virtually his entire stipend on them, often at the expense of food.
 His extreme isolation in England brought about a heightened introspection, from which he emerged with an encyclopedic knowledge of literature (or at least literature that was available in English) and a deep interest in its inner workings.
 Before beginning his career as a novelist, he wrote a series of lectures for a course that he called “Theory of Literature.”
 Whatever the value of this material, it shows that, when he started writing, it was after a long period of intense thought and curiosity about the meaning and purpose of writing, and thus, to some extent, of language itself.

 Soseki’s first novel came into being almost by accident.
 He wrote a short story called “I Am A Cat” for a literary magazine published by a friend — a breezy, comic diversion on the surface with wry undertones beneath, in which a nameless cat makes satirical observations about his owner, a mediocre academic who is deliberately made to resemble Soseki himself.
 The story was so popular that Soseki wrote nine additional installments and eventually published the whole thing as a single book.
 Of all his work, I Am A Cat probably shows the most overt Western influence, with a chatty, non sequitur-filled narrative style that he probably picked up from Sterne or Swift.
 In fact, Western culture is directly present in the novel, since the cat’s owner and many of his friends do their best to appear up to date on all the latest intellectual fashions, in order to flaunt them in public with the utmost cynicism: